w3c/webappsec/specs/subresourceintegrity/spec.markdown

 #### Agility

-Multiple sets of [integrity metadata][] may be associated with a single resource in order to provide agility in the face of future discoveries.
+Multiple sets of [integrity metadata][] may be associated with a single resource in order to provide agility in the face of future cryptographic discoveries.
 For example, the resource described in the previous section may be described by either of the following hash expressions: